ccrma/webchuck/DEVELOPER_GUIDE.md

 ## Deploy and Release

 To package and release a new version of WebChucK, make sure all changes are PR'ed onto the `main` branch.
-Then from main, tag the release and publish the package to NPM using:
+From main, build source and documentation, tag the release and publish the package to NPM using:

 ```
+npm run build
+npm run doc
 npm version patch
 npm publish
 ```